About

 From Incarceration to Inspiration

-Calvin Duncan spent more than 28 years in prison for a crime he did not commit - in large part because the Orleans Parish Clerk of Criminal Court repeatedly denied him access to the records he needed to challenge his wrongful conviction.
+Calvin Duncan spent more than 28 years in prison for a crime he did not commit - in large part because the Orleans Parish Clerk of Criminal Court’s Office repeatedly denied him access to the records he needed to challenge his wrongful conviction.

 Calvin also played a pivotal role in ending Louisiana’s non-unanimous jury law, which allowed people to be convicted of a crime even if one or two jury members thought they were innocent.
 His work led to a statewide referendum and U.S. Supreme Court decision banning the practice.